SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "I believe in [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias).
 If I keep seeing examples of confirmation bias everywhere, is _that_ an example of confirmation bias?"
 - "'It was obvious in retrospect': of course it was &ndash; _everything_ should be obvious in retrospect, because any damn fool can predict the past."
 - "It may not be a wonderful thing, but it is a thing that makes you wonder."
+- "Self-inflicted wounds are the slowest to heal."